 The Internship outline

 The internship starts on Friday morning and ends on Saturday evening.
 You are also welcome to float on Thursday if you are in town early.
-In your time here you will have the opportunity to absorb tons of information, float, eat, and repeat.
+In your time here you will have the opportunity to absorb tons of information, float, rinse, and repeat.
 We will foster a felt sense of what it's like to operate a float center, and establish a rapport between us for if you need help down the road.
 The internship also comes with email and phone support after you leave.

 If you have a floor plan with accurate measurements bring it along so we can obsess over the intricacies of your plan while you are here!

 What you can expect